ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 # Streaming Video

-Streaming Video, while just one of the many different Internet applications does standout from other uses in a number of significant ways that perhaps merit some amount of special consideration in understanding and addressing the impacts caused by particular privacy enhancing design and service offering choices.
+Streaming Video, while just one of the many different Internet applications does standout from other uses in several significant ways that perhaps merit some amount of special consideration in understanding and addressing the impacts caused by particular privacy enhancing design and service offering choices.

-Firstly, Streaming video operates at a hard to imagine scale - streaming video is served globally to more than 2 billion user daily currently and continuing to grow in leaps and bounds.
+Firstly, Streaming video operates at a hard to imagine scale - streaming video is served globally to more than 2 billion users daily and continues to grow in leaps and bounds.

 Secondly, the content types delivered through streaming has evolved from  the pre-recorded low-resolution, low-bit rate, latency tolerant video-on-demand movies, live or pre-recorded TV shows, and user generated videos delivered by pioneering streaming platforms to now including low-latency 4K and 8K live sports events, while also evolving the pre-recorded content with high-bit rate such as 4K and 8K cinema quality and High Dynamic Range (HDR) lighting.